 If your financial aid covers all your costs, that’s great news!
 For many students, you’ll have to pay the remaining balance, which is divided by two to four terms depending on whether your school is on a semester, trimester, or quarter basis.
 Here are some options for paying your bill:

 Payment Plans: First, check if splitting the current term bill into a monthly payment plan is a feasible option for covering the costs without additional loans.

 Parent PLUS Loan: If you’ve considered all of your options and decided to look into an additional loan to cover your bill, the Parent PLUS Loan is one to consider.
 However, this is not the same as a student loan, does not come with the same benefits, and is the parent’s sole responsibility to repay.

 Private Loans: We strongly suggest avoiding private student loans as they often have much higher interest rates than federal student loans and do not have the same benefits.
 If you must borrow a private loan, closely review the terms of the loan including interest rates, repayment options, and all hidden fees.

-If you complete these steps over the summer, you’ll be well on your way to attending college the fall.
-For more information and support on the financial aid process, check out uAspire’s Financial Aid Virtual Events.
+If you complete these steps over the summer, you’ll be well on your way to attending college in the fall.
+For more information and support on the financial aid process, check out uAspire’s Virtual Financial Aid Events.